nb303/animal-triviaAPI/README.md

 # animal-triviaAPI

-A simple API for animal trivia facts!
+A RESTful API for animal trivia facts!
 Built with Go, Fiber, and PostgreSQL.

 ## To Use